Audrey Santo

-Audrey Marie Santo (19 December 1983 - 14 April 2007), often referred to as Little Audrey, was an American girl from Worcester, Massachusetts, who, at the age of three, experienced a near-drowning accident that left her in a persistent vegetative state.
-Unable to speak or move, Audrey became the centre of a religious phenomenon as her family and others reported a series of extraordinary occurrences in her presence.
+Audrey Marie Santo (19 December 1983 – 14 April 2007), often referred to as Little Audrey, was an American girl from Worcester, Massachusetts, who, at the age of three, experienced a near-drowning accident that left her in a persistent vegetative state.
+Unable to speak or move, Santo became the center of a religious phenomenon as her family and others reported a series of extraordinary occurrences in her presence.
 News of these events spread, drawing thousands of pilgrims to the Santo home, many believing Audrey to be a "victim soul" who suffered for the sins of others and interceded with God on their behalf.
-Media coverage brought international attention to Audrey's case, fuelling both fervent belief and skeptical scrutiny.
+Media coverage brought international attention to Santo's case, fuelling both fervent belief and skeptical scrutiny.

-The Catholic Church, while acknowledging the family's dedication to Audrey's care, initiated an investigation into the reported phenomena.
-The investigation found no evidence of fraud but maintained that praying to Audrey was contrary to Catholic teaching.
+The Catholic Church, while acknowledging the family's dedication to Santo's care, initiated an investigation into the reported phenomena.
+The investigation found no evidence of fraud but maintained that praying to Santo was contrary to Catholic teaching.
 Bishop Reilly of the Diocese of Worcester, seeking to contain the burgeoning phenomenon and protect the family's privacy, placed restrictions on public access to Audrey, while permitting continued private veneration by the clergy.
-Though the Church has yet to pronounce on the veracity of the claims surrounding her, a foundation dedicated to Audrey's beatification and canonization continues to operate, gathering testimonies of healings attributed to her intercession.
+Though the Church has yet to pronounce on the veracity of the claims surrounding her, a foundation dedicated to Santo's beatification and canonization continues to operate, gathering testimonies of healings attributed to her intercession.